foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 At Foundries.io and via the FoundriesFactory CI, we build and deliver a WIC image that allows Versal ACAP platforms to boot securely.
 This way an average user could just flash the WIC image on a uSD card, plug it in the corresponding slot and boot to a secured functional system.

-But we also deliver all the individual components that form the different binaries as well as the pointers to the corresponding git trees and versions.
+More so, we deliver all the individual components that form the binaries along with the pointers to the corresponding git trees and versions.

 Now lets imagine that Xilinx/AMD releases a new version of the PLM firmware; this firmware controls the actual cryptographic operations requested by OP-TEE.